Skip to main content

 Loan growth

-- Loan growth picked up slightly in the second quarter for both Eleventh District banks and their U.S. peers.
+• Loan growth picked up slightly in third quarter 2025 for both Eleventh District and U.S. banks.

-- For Eleventh District banks, growth accelerated for all major loan categories except consumer loans.
+• For Eleventh District banks, year-over-year loan growth accelerated for all major loan categories except consumer loans, which continued to decline.

 Loan growth by type